getsentry/sentry-docs/src/collections/_documentation/enriching-error-data/scopes.md

 will keep the changes.

 While on the other hand using `with-scope` creates a clone of the current scope and will stay isolated until the function call is completed.
-So you can either set context information in there that you don't want to be somewhere else or create do not attach any context information at all by calling `clear` on the scope, while the "global" scope remains unchanged.
+So you can either set context information in there that you don't want to be somewhere else or not attach any context information at all by calling `clear` on the scope, while the "global" scope remains unchanged.